Ayub Khoso

 Ayub Khoso (ایوب کھوسو; born 1959) is a Pakistani actor of film and TV.
-With a career spanning more than three decades - mostly in television - Khoso is a well-known name in Pakistan.
-He is known for his roles in films like Khuda Kay Liye.
+With a career spanning more than three decades – mostly in television – Khoso is a well-known name in Pakistan.
+He is known for his roles in films like Khuda Kay Liye (2007).
+Outside Urdu, he has also performed in Balochi and Pashto plays.

-Early life
+Early life and education

-Khoso was born to a Pashtun mother and a Baloch father.
-He began his acting career in school.
-His first appearance on TV was the drama Chaon that was telecast from PTV Quetta Centre.
+Khoso was born in Khuzdar, Balochistan to a Pashtun mother and a Baloch father.

 He is a graduate of the University of Balochistan.
 He is fluent in Balochi, Pashto, Brahui, Sindhi, Urdu and English.